garfix/nli-go/doc/remarks.md

+## 2020-12-19

+On long distance dependencies.
+I want to solve these using features.
+The features

+    go:gap(Variable, atom)
+    go:filler(Variable, atom)

+CLE uses gap threading using feature unification, which brings with it an extensive amount of syntax.
+Most of which just passes fillers up and down the tree.
+I find it hard to understand exactly how their system works, and yet I believe it can be replaced by a system in which all gap threading is implicit rather than explicit.

+In such a system a rewrite rule that introduces a gap names this by adding the sense `gap`, specifying the entity variable and a syntactic role.
+For example

+    go:gap(E1, subject)
+    go:gap(E1, object)

+A rule that introduces a filler would do this by naming the sense `filler`.
+For example

+    go:gap(E1, subject)
+    go:gap(E1, object)

+I will then add a gap-filler phase inside the relationalization process that unifies the variables of the gap and the filler.

+This phase first goes through all nodes of the tree and copies the fillers from the leaf nodes, up to each parent node, ending in the root node.

+Then it goes through all nodes again, looking for gaps.
+When one it found, it looks up the tree for a filler.
+The first one it encounters is used; note that the syntactic role must match.
+This ensures that when multiple gaps are present, a subject-filler is not bound to an object-gap.

+The main drive to simplify the existing means of long term dependency resolution I had comes from this sentence in CLE (p.
+72):

+    > The gap threading analysis is a considerable practical improvement on the metarule treatment of Gazdar et al. 1985, which would involve a separate rule not only for each different subcategorization, but for each gap position for each version.

+While my former approach did not seem too complex, once the grammar would grow, it might indeed suffer from the growth of extra rules to deal with gap filling.
+This new approach would keep the number of rules minimal.

 ## 2020-12-18

 "the" in "the littlest pyramid" can only refer to one of a group (of more than one items).